thehubbard/esa-pyxel/docs/source/contributing.rst

     upstream        git://gitlab.com/pydata/pyxel.git (push)

 Now your code is on GitLab, but it is not yet a part of the *Pyxel* project.
-For that to happen, a merge request needs to be submitted on GitHub.
+For that to happen, a merge request needs to be submitted on GitLab.

 Review your code